• Skip to primary navigation

 Tesla maintains control of car sales, and they handle servicing, financing, charging stations, and the route of the charging network.
 The simplicity of dealing with one company for everything appeals to many people.

-You can get financing through Tesla if you prefer.
-Financing directly through Tesla offers one of the best financing rates in the market, all while saving you the time and hassle of searching for the best rates yourself.
+If you prefer, you can get financing through Tesla.
+Financing directly through Tesla offers one of the best rates in the market while saving you the time and hassle of searching for the best rates yourself.

 This list of the best Tesla loan interest rates starts with Tesla because it’s a convenient choice, and the interest rate is low enough that some people might prefer going direct.